IAD Comprehensive

 pre: IAD3000

 What?
 Students incorporate Agile & Lean into interaction design and work in teams on a large-scale project (designing/prototyping some type of UI).
-The class includes presentations and a Process Page (a single page in a portfolio where method and process are explained to potential employers).
+The class includes presentations and should produce a portfolio-worthy project.

 Why?